Templates Sequences Guides Email WhatsApp

 4. WhatsApp: starter dropdown

-In WhatsApp, use Load starter message—groups like Sales, E‑commerce, Real estate.
-One click drops sample text; you shorten or spice it up.
+In WhatsApp, use Load starter message for groups like Sales, E-commerce, or Real estate.
+One click adds sample text that you can shorten and tailor.

 5. Save your version